-The Scheme is also exposed to "other price risk", largely because of its investments in return seeking assets (which include equities held in pooled vehicles), and holdings invested in Illiquid Credit which covers less standard and liquid areas of the credit market.
+The Scheme is also exposed to "other price risk", largely because of its investments in return seeking assets (including equities held in pooled vehicles which were sold in September 2022), and holdings invested in Illiquid Credit which covers less standard and liquid areas of the credit market.
 To spread this risk, the Scheme invests across multiple illiquid credit managers, each of which have diversified holdings by issuer and asset class.

-The Scheme manages this exposure to other price risk by constructing a diverse portfolio of investments across various markets by limiting the target size of the equity and illiquid credit allocation to 5% and 10% respectively (the target allocation figure for the equity and illiquid credit portfolios is 8.2% and 16.4% respectively if the insurance policy is excluded).
+The Scheme manages this exposure to other price risk by constructing a diverse portfolio of investments across various markets by limiting the target size of the equity and illiquid credit allocation to 5.0% and 6.7% respectively (the target allocation figure for the equity and illiquid credit portfolios is 8.2% and 11% respectively if the insurance policy is excluded).

-At the year end, the Scheme's exposures to investments subject to other price risk was 5.2% and 10.3% of total assets for the equity mandate and Illiquid Credit funds respectively (8.0% and 16.0% if total investment excludes the buy-in portfolio) (2021: 8% and 16.0% respectively)
+At the year end, the Scheme's exposures to investments subject to other price risk was nil and 14.5% of total assets for the equity mandate and Illiquid Credit funds respectively (nil and 23.8% if total investment excludes the buy-in portfolio) (2022: 8% and 16.0% respectively)